About Dynamic Zones

 ASN are used to uniquely identify each network on the Internet.
 Internet Service Providers can apply to obtain one or multiple ASNs assigned to them.
 While an ISP name can change, their assigned ASN is reserved and immutable.
 One ASN, multiple ASNs or no ASNs can be defined for a Network Zone.
 If no ASN is provided, all ASNs are considered to be within the Dynamic Zone.

 Since the ASN represents an entire network of IP addresses, specifying an ASN can help you reduce overhead as an alternative to entering a list of multiple IP addresses.
 Use the ASN Lookup link in the Admin Console to obtain the ASN for a given IP address.
+For an example of an ASN Lookup, see DNSChecker.
 The ASN is determined based on the IP of the request using Neustar.
 For issues with ASN accuracy, contact Neustar directly.

 When a Dynamic Zone is included in a policy, Okta verifies if the Dynamic Zone configuration (geolocation, IP Type, or ASN) matches the location, proxy type and ASN of the IP where the request originates.